June 22nd 2022

-The Counter Offer: How to Negotiate a Real Estate Deal
+The Counter Offer: How to negotiate a real estate deal

-A counteroffer states that the seller has accepted a buyer’s offer—but only if one or more changes are made to the offer’s terms.
-It’s common for a counteroffer to stipulate changes to various contract items, such as:
+A counter offer states that the seller or buyer has accepted the counter party’s offer—but only if one or more changes are made to its terms.

-- Sale price
+- Home price

 - Closing date

-- Contributions to closing costs
+- Closing costs

-1. Negotiate With the Market in Mind
+1. Negotiate with the market in mind

 The state of the real estate market will determine who has the upper hand during negotiations.